comit-network/RFCs/RFC-002-SWAP.md

 #### `body`

-The body is defined in the RFC of the given `SwapProtocol`.
+Refer to the RFC of the given `SwapProtocol`.

 ## SWAP RESPONSE